aandiron/trap/README.md

 ## Compilation notes:
 * Use pandoc to compile .md into whatever format you like.
-* -medium version is adapted slightly for posting to Medium.

 ## License:
 * Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International